suyogkharage/.NET6-Authentication-Authorization-using-JWT-Token/README.md

 Roles =>

-After adding Authorize(Roles ="Admin") above an action method, swagger will give 403 (forbidden) error since we have not added Role in claims.
+After adding Authorize(Roles ="Admin") above an action method, swagger will give 403 (forbidden) error since Role is not added in claim list.

 Now add new claim inside CreateToken method with Admin role and by generating new token again, endpoint will give you correct response.